Chart Color Schemes

 Age

-Ferntree Gully - North's median age exceeds the national pattern
+Ferntree Gully - North's population is slightly older than the national pattern

-Ferntree Gully - North's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and slightly older than Australia's median age of 38 years.
-Comparing Ferntree Gully - North with Greater Melbourne, the 75-84 age group is notably over-represented at 8.0%, while the 25-34 age group is under-represented at 11.7%.
-According to the 2021 Census, the 75-84 age group has increased from 6.7% to 8.0% of the population, whereas the 25-34 cohort has decreased from 13.5% to 11.7%.
-By 2041, demographic modeling indicates Ferntree Gully - North's age profile will change significantly.
-The 85+ cohort is projected to grow by 98%, adding 410 residents to reach 829.
-Residents aged 65 and older are expected to represent 68% of the population growth, while declines are anticipated for the 25-34 and 0-4 age groups.
+Ferntree Gully - North's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 and slightly older than Australia's median of 38.
+Compared to Greater Melbourne, Ferntree Gully - North has a notably over-represented 75-84 cohort (8.0% locally), while the 25-34 age group is under-represented (11.7%).
+According to the 2021 Census, the 75 to 84 age group grew from 6.7% to 8.0%, while the 25 to 34 cohort declined from 13.5% to 11.7%.
+By 2041, Ferntree Gully - North's age profile is projected to change significantly.
+The 85+ cohort is expected to grow by 98%, adding 410 residents to reach 829.
+Residents aged 65 and older are anticipated to represent 68% of the population growth, while declines are projected for the 25-34 and 0-4 age groups.